 c/- P O Box 87188,

-Church Canons concerning complaints
+Anglican Church Canons (National Church) information concerning complaints

 In January 2021, the Anglican Church in Aotearoa New Zealand and Polynesia introduced a new set of canons (rules) that describe the standards expected of office bearers in the church along with the complaints process that makes such office bearers accountable.
 You can read these rules in full here: Title D Canons (scroll down once you get there).